bericontraster/bericontraster.github.io/_posts/tryhackme/2024-11-18-whiterose.md

 ### HTTP — 80

-Going over to port 80 redirects to cyprusbank.thm Let’s add it to the host file.
+Going over to port 80 redirects to `cyprusbank.thm`.
+Let’s add it to the host file.

 ```
 # Pentest Network